Becca Levy

-Becca R. Levy is a Professor of Epidemiology (Social and Behavioral Sciences) at Yale School of Public Health and Professor of Psychology at Yale University.
+Becca R. Levy is a professor of Epidemiology (Social and Behavioral Sciences) at Yale School of Public Health and Professor of Psychology at Yale University.
 She is a leading researcher in the fields of social gerontology and psychology of aging.
 She is credited with creating the field of how age stereotypes, which are assimilated from the culture, impact the health of older individuals.
 The Dean of Columbia School of Public Health describes Levy as "a pioneer" in the "growing body of impressive research showing that our attitudes toward aging affect our health, our resilience in the face of adversity, and our very survival."

 Career

-Levy was born in Atlanta, GA.
+Levy was born in Atlanta, Georgia.
 She studied psychology and Near Eastern studies at the University of Michigan, where she received a BA with Highest Distinction.
-Next she received her MA and PhD in Psychology from Harvard University.
+Next she received her MA and PhD in psychology from Harvard University.
 She trained as a postdoctoral fellow at Harvard Medical School in the Division on Aging and Department of Social Medicine.
-Levy then became Assistant Professor at the Yale School of Public Health.
+Levy then became assistant professor at the Yale School of Public Health.
 She is now Professor and Director of the Laboratory of Psychosocial Determinants of Aging Health at the Yale School of Public Health.
-She is also a Professor in the Department of Psychology at Yale University.
+She is also a professor in the Department of Psychology at Yale University.

 Levy has created an area of research that focuses on the extent to which the aging process is a product of society.
 She has examined this in a series of innovative studies that demonstrate culture-based positive and negative age stereotypes of older persons have beneficial and detrimental influences, respectively, on a wide range of health conditions.
 Her research has demonstrated that several of the adverse health conditions assumed to be solely and inevitably a result of aging are, in fact, influenced by negative age stereotypes.